 A We use both/neither/either for two things.
 You can use these words with a noun (both books, neither book etc.).
 For example, you are going out to eat.
 There are two possible restaurants.
 You say: Both restaurants are very good. (not The both restaurants) Neither restaurant is expensive.
 We can go to either restaurant.
 I don't mind. (either = one or the other, it doesn't matter which one) В Martin Advantage Communication Both of / neither of / either of We use both of / neither of / either of + the/these/my/Tom's etc. So we say 'both of the restaurants', 'both of those restaurants' etc. (but not both of restaurants): Both of these restaurants are very good.
 Neither of the restaurants we went to was (or were) expensive.
 I haven't been to either of those restaurants. (= I haven't been to one or the other) er both.
-So you can say: ats are from London. or B oth of my parents ☐ (talking to two ☐ I asked two pe You must say 'both o neither of / either of + us/ people) Can either of you ople the way to the station of before us/you/them: re very tired. (not Both us speak Spanish? , but neither of them could help me.
-After neither of a singular or a plural verb is possible: Neither of the children wants (or want) to go to bed.
-C ☐ I couldn't decid☐ 'Is your friend h/neither/either alone, with de which of the two shirts the British or American?: 'No tea or coffee?'
+So you can say: ats are from London. or B oth of my parents You can use both of / neither of / either of + us/you/them: (talking to two people) Can either of you speak Spanish?
+I asked two people the way to the station, but neither of them could help me.
+You must say 'both of' before us/you/them: Both of us were very tired. (not Both us were) After neither of a singular or a plural verb is possible: Neither of the children wants (or want) to go to bed.
+C You can also use both/neither/either alone, without a noun: □ I couldn't decide which of the two shirts to buy.
+I liked both. (or I liked both of them.) □ 'Is your friend British or American?'
+'Neither.
+She's Australian.' □ 'Do you want tea or coffee?'
 'Either.
-I d o buy.
-I liked both . (or I liked both of them.)
-D You can say: both and ☐ Both Chris and Pat we☐ I was both tired and he re late. ungry when I arrived home. neither nor ☐ Neither Chris nor Pat of Tom said he would con came to the party. ntact me, but he neither wrote nor phoned. either or ria's from.
-She's either Spanish or Italian. r I'll never speak to you again.
+I don't mind.'
+D You can say: both and ☐ Both Chris and Pat we☐ I was both tired and he re late. ungry when I arrived home. neither nor Neither Chris nor Pat came to the party.
+Tom said he would contact me, but he neither wrote nor phoned. either or I'm not sure where Maria's from.
+She's either Spanish or Italian.
+Either you apologise or I'll never speak to you again.
 E Compare either/neith er/both (two things) and ar y/none/all (more than two): ☐ There are two good hotels here. ☐ There are many good hotels here. at either of them.
-You could stay at any of them. ☐ We tried two h { Neither of th { Both of them em had any rooms. ☐ We tried a lot of hotels. { None of them had any rooms. } All of them were full.
+You could stay at any of them. □ We tried two hotels. □ We tried a lot of hotels.
+None of them had any rooms.
+Both of them were full. □ We tried a lot of hotels.
+None of them had any rooms.
+All of them were full.